 The Australian Curriculum in Victoria

-AusVELS is the Foundation to Year 10 curriculum that provides a single, coherent and comprehensive set of prescribed content and common achievement standards, which schools use to plan student learning programs, assess student progress and report to parents.
+The Victorian is the Foundation to Year 10 curriculum that provides a single, coherent and comprehensive set of prescribed content and common achievement standards, which schools use to plan student learning programs, assess student progress and report to parents.

-AusVELS is the curriculum that provides prescribed content and achievement standards which school are required to use to plan student learning programs and assess student progress.
+Victorian Curriculum provides prescribed content and achievement standards which school are required to use to plan student learning programs and assess student progress.

 An inclusive and differentiated curriculum will ensure that all students have the opportunity to progress to their full potential.
 Differentiated learning is a basis for effective teaching that involves providing students with different ways to learn at a level that challenges each student individually.
 Differentiated instruction looks at what the student needs to learn at a level they are ready for.
 This is achieved through ongoing assessment.
 Assessment of student learning can be measured by what a student can ‘Do, Say, Make or Write’.